Ashik-AD/react-dashboard/README.md

 <img src="https://i.ibb.co/dBKzVtZ/screenshot.png" />

-This a static admin dashboard mockup/clone from <a href="https://demos.themeselection.com/materio-mui-react-nextjs-admin-template">Materio Theme</a>.
-This has been built for learning purpose spefically focus in Reactjs.
+This is a static admin dashboard mockup/clone from <a href="https://demos.themeselection.com/materio-mui-react-nextjs-admin-template">Materio Theme</a>.
+This has been built for learning purpose specifically focus in Reactjs.
 Feel free to use this project if you might find it usefull to you.

 ### <a href="https://triolo.vercel.app">Demo 🚀</a>